4616 Cumberland Rd.

 Concrete Tips

 Need some advice for your next concrete project in Courtenay, Comox, Cumberland or elsewhere in or around the Comox Valley?
 Cumberland Ready Mix has you covered.
-For almost two decades, we have been providing the Comox Valley with quality concrete and expert advice.
+For over two decades, we have been providing the Comox Valley with quality concrete and expert advice.
 Have questions?
 We’re happy to help!

 Here are some expert tips to help ensure your concrete project proceeds as smoothly as possible: